ArthurSonzogni/chromiumos-platform2/missive/README.md

 # Missive Daemon

-The Missive Daemon encrypts, stores, and forwards reporting records enqueued on its DBus interface.
+The Missive Daemon is part of the Encrypted Reporting Pipeline (ERP).
+It encrypts, stores, and forwards reporting records enqueued on its DBus interface.
 The interface allows other CrOS daemons and Chrome to enqueue records which are then encrypted and stored on disk.
 Records are enqueued in different priority queues, which have different upload periods.
 Once the storage daemon determines that a queue is ready for upload (i.e. the requisite period has elapsed), it sends records to Chrome to be uploaded to the Reporting Server.
 On successful upload, records are deleted from disk.

 Note: This is a complementary daemon to the `//chrome/browser/policy/messaging_layer` package in chromium.